sonelrubin/dynamics-365-contact-center/contact-center/implement/provision-channels.md

 1. Select  **Customer Support** > **Channels** > **Manage channels**.
 1. Clear the checkbox for the channel that you want to turn off.
 The application displays a confirmation message.
 Select **Turn off**.

-Once you turn off the channel, agents will no longer be able to access the channel.
+After you turn off the channel, agents won't be able to access the channel.

 ### Related information